agladman/futuremash/readme.md

 - Think about a way of adding images to some tweets at some point.
 - Explore hosting so the bot can be automated and run via cron jobs.
 - Extend corpusbuilder.py to take in material from Twitter feeds.
+- Log sent tweets to the bot doesn't repeat itself

-## All the fake tech news that's fit to print to stdout
+### All the fake tech news that's fit to print to stdout
 Here are some early favourites that have come up during testing:

+- Twitter says it will ban diesel vehicles by 2025.
+- Charging Your Phone in Seconds and the GOP may be caused by gut bacteria.
+- Relax, artificial intelligence isn’t coming for your 2016 MacBook Pro?
 - Wearable device for tablets.
-- Twitter says it will ban diesel vehicles by 2025.